keechma/keechma/guides/04-entitydb.md

 ### One to One relations

-EntityDB can handle simple relations between the entities.
+EntityDB can handle simple relations between entities.
 Relations are defined in the schema:

 ```clojure
 (def schema {:users {:id :id}